Do you have a reactive dog?

 How can I help?

-Most reactive behaviour can be managed over a serious of face to face sessions.
+Most reactive behaviour can be managed over a series of sessions.
 As part of your rehabilitation plan we’ll establish all the triggers for the behaviour and an order of severity.
 We’ll discover his comfort zone and any contributory factors.
 Then we’ll begin work on your dogs triggers and predictors, related behaviours, reduce overall anxiety, change his expectations, and find his comfort zone, for managed progress.
-Every dog is different, but typically, it takes around 2-3 face to face sessions and a zooms to.
+Every dog is different, but typically, it takes around 2-3 face to face sessions or 4-5 zoom sessions.

 Whether you just need a few free tips via blogs and my group, pointed in the right direction with a video and online classes, or full face to face support, click below for all the options!